Word@Work, Let God's Word energise your working day!

 Matthew 19:3-6

 Marriage is not a human invention, a social device for companionship and raising children.
 It is God's idea and founded on His creation design for humanity.
 However, it is obvious that some marriages work easily while others are a struggle.
-The Pharisees had firm views on divorce, or more correctly two opposing views.
+The Pharisees had firm views on divorce or, more correctly, two opposing views.
 They were divided into two theological and ideological schools: those of Shammah said that divorce was only permissible after adultery, while those of Hillel taught that a man could divorce his wife for any reason however trivial.

 Hard-Hearted Marriage